chadversary/taro/README.markdown

         [taro]
         script: /usr/local/bin/magic

+  If the `script` option is a relative path, then the path is relative to the directory that contains the link file.

 An error occurs if the taro link exists but fails to satisfy either of the above conditions.